 The Swings at Ombak Sunset is pretty popular so chances are you would have to queue to get a picture here.
 The queue at Sunset were pretty crazy, but if you get here early enough you won’t have to wait very long.
 I think early morning is has better lighting to take pics anyway since the sun would still be on the east side.
 The Sea Hammock and Swings at The Exile next door is a less popular option, but still makes for a really cool picture.

-And no, you don’t have to be a guest / stay at Ombak Sunset Hotel or The Exile to take pictures at the swing!
+And to those asking if you can visit the Gili Trawangan Swings – No, you don’t have to be a guest / stay at Ombak Sunset Hotel or The Exile to take pictures at the swing.
+So yes, you can visit them!

 5. Do a few dives!

 Gili isn’t really a place people specifically go to for diving, but while you are here you might as well get a few dives in since it’s still pretty great diving, especially if you are a beginner.
 The visibility is really good (I have been told it can be as clear as 25m) and you will have higher chance of seeing sea turtles for reasons I will cover in the next point.

 It will cost you Rp 490,000 per dive including equipment rentals.
 This is the standard price for any dive shop around the island so you don’t have to “shop” around for lower prices.
 I went with Blue Marlin as my dive operator.
 The dive spot I would recommend is Sunset Reef and Secret Reef, but I have to caution that current can get pretty strong on these spots so please be extra careful!

 6. Visit the Turtle Sanctuary